PHP API Reference

 generate(MergeResult $result, ?Snapshot $base = null, array $fkDependencies = [], ?Driver $driver = null): array (static)

-Returns list<array{sql: string, params: list<mixed>}>.
+Returns list<array{sql: string, params: list<scalar|null>}>.

 use Merql\Apply\SqlGenerator;